 There are several dive shops, and Belize Pro Dive Center has the best reputation of them all.

-When I visited Ambergris Caye the first time, I didn’t have my PADI certification; on my second trip, I was traveling with a non-diver, so unfortunately, I haven’t tried it for myself just yet.
+When I visited Ambergris Caye the first time, I didn’t have my PADI certification so instead I opted for snorkeling.

 Not really a secret in much but name only, Secret Beach has a taco truck, a restaurant, bars, kayak and paddleboard rentals, people offering massages, lounge chairs, etc.

 Day 3: Take the boat over to Caye Caulker

 Just a short distance away from San Pedro is its smaller sister island, Caye Caulker.

 Caye Caulker is more budget-friendly than Ambergris Caye and has a quieter, more low-key vibe.